The original document is Chinese Version

 - Token Consistency Automatic Alert & Repair: By default, AgentJet automatically performs Re-tokenization drift repair based on the Token ID returned by the vLLM engine.

-- Multi-Training Backend Support: Supports multiple training backends using VERL, and is working on supporting other training backends like TRL.
+- Multi-Training Backend Support: Supports multiple training backends including VERL, and is working on supporting other training backends like TRL.

 Conclusion and Outlook